amarkamthe/CompressMe/README.md

 Worked using python2.7/ python3

+#

 #Installation

-pip install Image
+`pip install Image`

+#

 #Run

-python CompressMe.py -h    #Will give you help
+#Will give you help

+`python CompressMe.py -h`

-python CompressMe.py -f path-to-your-folder -sa 1000     #Will give the count of all the images whose size is greater than 1000KB
+#Will give the count of all the images whose size is greater than 1000KB

-python CompressMe.py -f path-to-your-folder -sa 1000 -c   #This is apply the compress on the images of size > 1000KB.
+`python CompressMe.py -f path-to-your-folder -sa 1000`

+#This is apply the compress on the images of size > 1000KB.
 The quality -q is default to 65%

+`python CompressMe.py -f path-to-your-folder -sa 1000 -c`